Yonathan Daza Player Props: Rockies vs. Cardinals

-On Tuesday, Yonathan Daza (on the back of going 1-for-4 with an RBI) and the Colorado Rockies face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 8:40 PM ET.
+On Wednesday, Yonathan Daza (on the back of going 1-for-3 with an RBI) and the Colorado Rockies play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cardinals.
+He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.

 Yonathan Daza Game Info & Props vs. the Cardinals